nyxx-discord/nyxx_docs/src/guides/creatingbotaccount.md

 - Head to the **Bot** tab found in the left menu on your bot's application page.
 - Under the **Authorization Flow** section, find the **Public Bot** toggle.
 - To make your bot public so anyone can add it to their server, change the toggle to the right (so it's blurple); and do the inverse to make it private so only you can add the bot to servers.

+### Privileged Gateway Intents
+Gateway intents make it so your bot can only recieve specific intents to lower the processing power necessary for the bot.
+Some of these intents are limited since they can contain potentially more sensitive data.

+These include:
+- **Presence Intent**: This toggle will enable you to recieve events when someone's presence or info is updated.
+This includes their status, username changes, avatar changes, as well as other similar info.
+- **Server Members Intent**: This toggle will enable you to recieve events when guild members join and leave the server, when members are updated, who was added to and removed from a thread, and the ability to list guild members

+To toggle these intents:
+- Head to the **Bot** tab found in the left menu on your bot's application page.
+- Find the **Privileged Gateway Intents** section
+- Toggle the intents as necessary by your bot.